JAGAD51/BuzzShelter/README.md

 Android Device Testing On: Nexus 5

 Done Done Criteria For User Story (Team):
+- All acceptance scenarios are checked and met
 - Review and tested by all team members
 - Merge code into main branch